 Furthermore, some people prefer updating to the latest watchOS and iPhone firmware.
 This fixes bugs that exist in the previous version.

-Calendar stopped syncing
+Calendar on iPhone stopped syncing

 - Go into your Calendar app